aknot242/ansible-uber-demo/README.md

     7. Run attack script: `./run-attack.sh http://10.1.10.20`

 ## Variable Reference
-Variables can be overriden in a number of locations in the playbooks.
+Variables can be overridden in a number of locations in the playbooks.
 Primarily, the variables are set in the [inventory.yml](ansible/inventory.yml) file.
 To learn about variable precendence in Ansible, see the [user guide](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).

 ### Common variables (applied to all hosts in inventory)
 | Variable Name | Description | Required |